sr320/paper-pano-go/manuscript/results/assembly.md

 **Assembly**

 De novo assembly resulted in a total of 154407 transcripts (100157 components) with an average contig length of 659bp and an N50 value of 1014bp.
-The corresponding proteome was predicted
+The corresponding proteome was predicted to contain 35951 proteins.